On the duality between contrastive and non-contrastive self-supervised learning: Related work

 \textbf{Understanding contrastive and non-contrastive learning.} Recent works tackle the task of understanding and characterizing methods.
 The fact that a method like SimSiam does not collapse is studied in~\cite{tian2021understanding}.
 The loss landscape of SimSiam is also compared to SimCLR's in~\cite{pokle2022contrasting}, which shows that it learns bad minima.
 In~\cite{wang2020understanding}, the optimal solutions of the InfoNCE criterion are characterized, giving a better understanding of the embedding distributions.
 A spectral graph point of view is taken in~\cite{haochen2022beyond,haochen2021provable,shen2022connect} to analyze self-supervised learning methods.
 Practical properties of contrastive methods have been studied in~\cite{chen2021intriguing}.
 In~\cite{huang2021towards} Barlow twins criterion is shown to be related to an upper bound of a sample-contrastive criterion.
 We go further and exactly quantify the gap between the criterion, which allows us to use the link between methods in practical scenarios.
 Barlow Twins' criterion is also linked to HSIC in~\cite{tsai2021note}.
 The use of data augmentation in sample-contrastive learning has also been studied from a theoretical standpoint in~\cite{huang2021towards,wen2021toward}.
 In~\cite{balestriero2022spectral}, popular self-supervised methods are linked to spectral methods, providing a unifying framework that highlights their differences.
 The gradient of various methods is also studied in~\cite{tao2021unigrad}, where they show links and differences between them.
+In~\cite{lee2021predicting}, a link is made between CCA and SCL by showing similar error bounds on linear classifiers.